 Group leaders will utilize materials and waysides to provide campers with a rigorous nature hike, and an opportunity to summit one of the largest plug dome volcanoes in the world!
 This hike is a strenuous 5-mile hike with a 2000 ft. elevation gain to a summit of 10,400 ft.

-Afternoon—Not far from the Lassen Peak trailhead is our southwest entrance and the Kohm Yah-mah-nee Visitor Center. the Kohm Yah-mah-nee Visitor Center Junior Ranger books.
+Afternoon—Not far from the Lassen Peak trailhead is our southwest entrance and the Kohm Yah-mah-nee Visitor Center.
+Visit the Kohm Yah-mah-nee Visitor Center to obtain Junior Ranger books, check out the many displays, and watch the park video.
 Mill Creek Falls Trailhead is located off the parking lot, and Sulfur Works is a short 1-mile drive away.

 “Mill Creek Falls Hike”

 Rises and falls through the red fir forest to an overlook of the falls.
 Continue across the creek to reach the top of the falls.
 Trailhead behind Kohm Yah-mah-nee Amphitheater.
 This hike is a moderately strenuous 3.2-mile hike with a 416 ft. elevation gain to the falls and overlook.
+The area has also been affected by recent fires so check at the visitor center for possible hazards.

 Evening—Enjoy dinner at the Volcano Adventure camp and your own campfire with the kids!
 Note: Fire restrictions and the collection and burning of wood will be clarified by the Youth Camp Ranger.